 Proper self-care is important for physical health and mental well-being after an abortion.

-According to one analysis, it is likely that nearly 1 in 4 women of childbearing age will have an abortion before the age of 45.
+According to one analysis, it is likely that nearly 1 in 4 women will have an abortion before the age of 45.

 - the abortion pill

 After the procedure, a person’s usual menstrual period should return in 4–8 weeks.
 However, they may have irregular spotting or bleeding initially.

 Some people have strong emotions and changes in mood in the days and weeks following an abortion.
 The sudden change in hormones can cause this, and a person’s feelings about their abortion or pregnancy may also contribute.